As Climate Talks Begin, U.N. Chief Warns Against 'Fiddling' While The Planet Burns

 A key objective of the conference, called COP25, is for nations to commit to how they will operationally achieve the emissions reductions agreed to in the 2015 Paris climate accord.

 Countries signing the Paris Agreement agreed to limit global warming to less than 2 degrees Celsius (3.6 degrees Fahrenheit) above pre-industrial levels, and ideally 1.5 degrees.
-But we are rapidly losing the chance to hit that 1.5 degree mark, according to a U.N. report released last week.
+But we are rapidly losing the chance to hit that 1.5-degree mark, according to a U.N. report released last week.

 "Ten years ago, if countries had acted on the science, they would have needed to reduce emissions by 3.3% each year," said Guterres.
 "Today, we need to reduce emissions by 7.6% each year."